A Nationals player tests positive for coronavirus, four others in quarantine on eve of opener

 “And a little hiccup, a little bump in the road, and we’re going to handle this like we handle everything else.”

+Potential outbreaks have been far less frequent than when the teams reassembled nine months ago.
+On Friday, ahead of the final weekend of spring training, MLB announced it had 17 positive tests out of 72,751 conducted.
+In the following days, though, both the Nationals and Boston Red Sox have had to scramble and contact trace.

+Red Sox reliever Matt Barnes tested positive for the coronavirus Saturday.
+Rizzo and the Nationals then received their own distressing news.
+Both instances show the risks of playing another season amid the pandemic.
+As the country seeks to reopen, and the Nationals welcome up to 5,000 fans for Opening Day, health experts warn of another wave in cases even as millions are vaccinated daily.

-Rizzo did not specify whether the player who tested positive is symptomatic.
+Rizzo did not specify whether the Nationals player who tested positive is symptomatic.
 According to MLB’s operations manual for 2021, a player who tests positive and is symptomatic has to isolate for at least 10 days following the first sign of symptoms.
 A person who tests positive and is asymptomatic has to isolate for at least 10 days following the initial positive PCR test.
 A person who was in close contact with an infected individual has to quarantine for at least seven days.
-To return to club facilities or travel with the team, that person has to test negative through a PCR test on day five or later; be asymptomatic; continue daily testing for 10 days following the potential exposure.
+To return to club facilities or travel with the team, that person has to test negative through a PCR test on Day 5 or later. be asymptomatic and continue daily testing for 10 days following the potential exposure.

 Following Centers for Disease Control and Prevention guidelines, the operations manual states that close contact is “being within six feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period starting from two days before illness onset until the time the individual is isolated.”

 Max Scherzer, who is scheduled to face the Mets on Thursday, said he was not on the charter flight because he traveled north with his family.
 The four players in quarantine, however, will not be available to play Thursday night or in the immediate future.

-The Nationals will call on a small handful of players from their alternate site in Fredericksburg, Va.
-Those players flew north with the team before leaving Washington.
+The team will thus need a small handful of players from their alternate site in Fredericksburg, Va.
+They are calling up 20-year-old infielder Luis García, according to two people with knowledge of the roster move.
+They are also calling up left-handed reliever Sam Clay, outfielder Yadiel Hernandez and catcher Tres Barrera, according to people with knowledge of those moves.
+Most alternate site players flew with the team from West Palm Beach before heading to Fredericksburg.

 “This is the reason you have 60 good players in the organization, to kind of prepare for these type of fail-safe scenarios,” Rizzo said.
 “No matter how many people we have to protect and put into covid protocol, we’re going to reach down and grab some really good players to help us beat a really good New York Mets team tomorrow night.”